luvnyen/gdp-labs-weekly-report-generator/README.md

 ./run.sh
 ```

+## Customizing the LLM Prompt

+If you want to modify the prompt for Large Language Model (LLM) summarization (such as the format, instructions, or summary details), you can directly edit the prompt configuration in the [`llm_service.py`](core/services/llm_service.py) file.
+- Look for the `SYSTEM_PROMPT` and `USER_PROMPT` variables within the file.
+- Adjust the content of these variables to fit your desired summarization style or formatting.

+After saving your changes, the new prompt will be used for all future AI-powered report summaries.

 ## Environment Variables

 The application uses various service tokens and configurations stored in a `.env` file.
 Here's how to obtain each required token: